JingFae/yujinghe.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Yujinghe is a student of artificial intelligence at SCUT.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.